Eight-year-old Cory was struggling with perfectionism. Each time he made a mistake, he verbally beat himself up and called himself names.(1)

 “I loved exploring the stories and making the mirror because it gave me an opportunity to practice, and this is something I struggle with at times.
 I also loved having time with Mom just to talk and play.”

-Congratulations Cory, Cory’s mom, and Coach Lorna on a job well done!
+Congratulations Cory, Cory’s mom, and Coach Lisa on a job well done!

 (1)Name changed for anonymity